historicalsource/checkpoint/README.md

 * The working title was "Spy", and this was also the working title of Border Zone.
 Therefore it is often reported that Border Zone is a refashioning of Spy/Checkpoint, but Marc Blank's cold-war thriller game was written entirely separate.
 * Stu Galley turned his attention from this project to a game that would eventually become "Moonmist".

+The compiled code in this repository (spy.zip and COMPILED/spy.z5) is not the checkpoint game, but rather a early version of Journey.
+The code here can be compiled if you would like to try the actual game.